-The Company has seven buildings located on land that is subject to operating ground leases with a weighted average remaining term of approximately 40 years.
+The Company entered into a new lease agreement for its corporate headquarters in Bethesda, Maryland.
+The lease had a commencement date of May 1, 2023 and expires on October 31, 2034.
+The Company's total lease payment obligation over the life of the lease is approximately \$7 million.
+The Company recorded a right of use asset and liability of \$4,634 on May 1, 2023, the commencement date of the lease.
+The Company used a discount rate of approximately 6.5% which represented its incremental borrowing rate at the lease commencement date.
+Additionally, the Company has seven buildings located on land that is subject to operating ground leases with a weighted average remaining term of approximately 43 years.
 Rental payments on these leases are adjusted periodically based on either the CPI or on a pre-determined schedule.
 The monthly payments on a pre-determined schedule are recognized on a straight-line basis over the terms of the respective leases.
 Changes in the CPI are not estimated as part of our measurement of straight-line rental expense.
-The Company used a weighted average discount rate of approximately 7.5%, which was derived, using a portfolio approach, from our assessment of the credit quality of the Company and adjusted to reflect secured borrowing, estimated yield curves and long-term spread adjustments over appropriate tenors.
-Some of the Company's ground leases contain extension options and, where we determined it was reasonably certain that an extension would occur, they were included in our calculation of the right of use asset and liability.
+The Company used a weighted average discount rate of approximately 7.5% to record the right of use assets and liabilities, which was derived, using a portfolio approach, from our assessment of the credit quality of the Company and adjusted to reflect secured borrowing, estimated yield curves and long-term spread adjustments over appropriate tenors.
+Some of the Company's ground lease contain extension options and, where we determined it was reasonably certain that an extension would occur, they were included in our calculation of the right of use asset and liability.
+The Company recognized approximately \$81 and \$234 of ground lease expense during the three and nine months ended September 30, 2023, respectively, of which \$43 and \$124 was paid in cash.
 The Company recognized approximately \$60 and \$169 of ground lease expense during the three and nine months ended September 30, 2022, respectively, of which \$32 and \$104 was paid in cash.
-The Company recognized approximately \$35 and \$111 of ground lease expense during the three and nine months ended September 30, 2021, respectively, of which \$26 and \$88 was paid in cash.

-The following table sets forth the undiscounted cash flows of our scheduled obligations for future lease payments on operating ground leases at September 30, 2022, and a reconciliation of those cash flows to the operating lease liability at September 30, 2022:
+The following table sets forth the undiscounted cash flows of our scheduled obligations for future lease payments on operating ground leases at September 30, 2023, and a reconciliation of those cash flows to the operating lease liability at September 30, 2023:

-2022 (three months remaining) ¢ 110
+2023 (three months remaining) \$ 39

-C/ \$

-2023 206

-2024 162
+2024 679

-2025 163
+2025 740

-2026 165
+2026 757

+2027 772

-Thereafter 6,041
+Thereafter 10,450

-Total 6,847
+Total 13,437

-Discount (3,795)
+Discount (5,823)

-Lease liability \$ 3,052
+Lease liability \$ 7,614